quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Flow Credit Increments {#fc-credit}

-This document leaves when and how many bytes to advertise in a MAX_STREAM_DATA or MAX_DATA frame to implementations, but offers a few considerations.
-These frames contribute to connection overhead.
-Therefore frequently sending frames with small changes is undesirable.
+Implementations decide when and how many bytes to advertise in MAX_STREAM_DATA and MAX_DATA frames.
+This section describes one requirement and offers a few considerations.

+A receiver MUST NOT wait for a STREAM_DATA_BLOCKED or DATA_BLOCKED frame before sending a MAX_STREAM_DATA or MAX_DATA frame, since doing so will mean that a sender could be blocked for the rest of the connection if the peer chooses to not send STREAM_DATA_BLOCKED or DATA_BLOCKED frames.
+Even if the peer sent these frames, waiting for them means that a sender will be blocked for at least an entire round trip.

+If a sender runs out of flow control credit, it will be unable to send new data and is considered blocked, resulting in degraded performance.
+To avoid blocking a sender, and to reasonably account for the possibility of loss, a receiver can send a MAX_STREAM_DATA or MAX_DATA frame multiple times within a round trip or send it early enough to allow for recovery from potential loss before the sender becomes blocked.

+Control frames contribute to connection overhead.
+Therefore, frequently sending MAX_STREAM_DATA and MAX_DATA frames with small changes is undesirable.
 At the same time, larger increments to limits are necessary to avoid blocking if updates are less frequent, requiring larger resource commitments at the receiver.
-Thus there is a trade-off between resource commitment and overhead when determining how large a limit is advertised.
+There is a trade-off between resource commitment and overhead when determining how large a limit is advertised.

 A receiver can use an autotuning mechanism to tune the frequency and amount of advertised additional credit based on a round-trip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.
-As an optimization, sending frames related to flow control only when there are other frames to send or when a peer is blocked ensures that flow control doesn't cause extra packets to be sent.
+As an optimization, an endpoint could send frames related to flow control only when there are other frames to send or when a peer is blocked, ensuring that flow control does not cause extra packets to be sent.

-If a sender runs out of flow control credit, it will be unable to send new data and is considered blocked.
-It is generally considered best to not let the sender become blocked.
-To avoid blocking a sender, and to reasonably account for the possibility of loss, a receiver should send a MAX_DATA or MAX_STREAM_DATA frame at least two round trips before it expects the sender to get blocked.

-A receiver MUST NOT wait for a STREAM_DATA_BLOCKED or DATA_BLOCKED frame before sending MAX_STREAM_DATA or MAX_DATA, since doing so will mean that a sender will be blocked for at least an entire round trip, and potentially for longer if the peer chooses to not send STREAM_DATA_BLOCKED or DATA_BLOCKED frames.
+When a sender receives credit after being blocked, it might send a large amount of data in response.
+As is recommended in {{QUIC-RECOVERY}}, implementations should pace this data to avoid sending it in a burst and causing short-term network congestion.

 ## Handling Stream Cancellation {#stream-cancellation}